Research

 Do investment incentives influence private firms' location decisions?
 We distinguish between tax incentives and incentives that require real-time government spending including job training and infrastructure.
 The latter can influence where firms invest by resolving information asymmetries.
 We evaluate how these incentives shape the location decisions of foreign firms, investors who suffer from high information asymmetries.
 We leverage features of the Great Recession and 2009 Recovery Act stimulus, which temporarily increased state's fiscal capacity to fund real-time incentives.
 During the narrow stimulus spending window, states that received more federal Medicaid stimulus - instrumented with the exogenous component of the federal Medicaid funding formula - attracted more foreign direct investment (FDI) and increased spending on real-time incentives.
 During the spending window, foreign-owned manufacturing plants located in US counties that lacked a history of FDI.
 On average, these counties saw more real-time state incentive spending.
 Counties with idle industrial capacity were more likely to be new FDI recipients only if they had narrow vote margins in the prior gubernatorial election.
 These findings suggest that governors offered real-time incentives in counties with lower start-up costs and more swing voters.
 Tax incentives had no effect on FDI.
 These findings have important policy implications for the efficient use of investment incentives.

-Can global economic integration dismantle social exclusion?
-Integration can create new economic opportunities for marginalized social groups, but may also trigger backlash by dominant groups that reinforces exclusion.
-The net effect of these opposing mechanisms is unclear.
-We argue that foreign direct investment (FDI) produces women’s empowerment that is resilient to male backlash because it exposes women to gender equality norms.
-We leverage India’s 2005 FDI liberalization to identify FDI’s causal effect on women’s empowerment and rape, a violent manifestation of backlash.
-In FDI-exposed districts, rape declined, women’s relative wage growth doubled, and women voiced stronger support for women’s empowerment.
-In exposed districts women exercised household bargaining leverage and political participation in ways that increase women’s safety and deter rape.
-Gender equality norms are essential.
-FDI from low gender equality countries, which raises in- come but lacks equality norms, increases rape.
+For marginalized social groups, global economic integration can offer new economic opportunities but may also trigger backlash by dominant groups.
+Foreign direct investment (FDI), we argue, fosters women's empowerment that is resilient to male backlash because it increases women's income and introduces gender equality norms.
+India's sudden 2005 FDI liberalization allows us to identify FDI's causal effect on women's empowerment and rape, a violent manifestation of male backlash.
+In FDI-exposed districts, rape declined, women's relative wage growth doubled, and women voiced stronger support for women’s empowerment.
+Women in these districts exercised household bargaining leverage and political participation in ways that increase safety.
+FDI from low gender equality countries, which raises income but lacks equality norms, increases rape.
 We rule out several alternative mechanisms.
 Our findings establish a new channel through which economic integration advances social equality.

 Institutional threats to national identity, from within, i.e., internal threats, and from outside, i.e., external threats, affect sales of brands that are symbolic of a culture, either national or foreign.
 We suggest self-enchantment as a mediator and the focus on external threat as a mitigator of the adverse effects of internal threats.
 We test our propositions through six studies that include secondary data analyses and lab experiments.
 In Study 1, we analyze weekly supermarket scanner data, encompassing sales of over 8,000 brands across more than 1,100 US stores in 2004.
 We find that sales of American-sounding brands declined in counties that saw higher coverage of the Abu Ghraib torture scandal (internal threat) and sales of non-American-sounding brands decreased in counties with more war causalities (external threat).
 We use experiments in studies 2 through 4 to show that, (a) self-enchantment mediates the effect of threats on favorability toward the brand, (b) advertisements that refocus attention on how the brand helps to cope with external threats mitigate the negative effects of internal threats for American brands (c) but not for non-American brands.
 We adopt a multi-disciplinary methodology (qualitative, secondary data, and experimental) to triangulate the findings and ensure generalizability of the results.